A Generalized Kernel Approach to Structured Output Learning: Experimental Results

-Table~\ref{tableresults3} reports the results of our experiments.
-The performance is measured as the percentage number of word characters correctly recognized (WCR).
-These results are obtained using $5$-fold cross validation on $100$ words (about 800 characters), training with a single fold (20 words) and testing on the remainder.
-In our experiment, we use a polynomial kernel of third degree on the image characters.
-We use the input and output feature maps proposed in~\citet{Cortes-KDE-2007}.
-The feature map associated to an input sequence of images $x=x_1 \ldots x_q$ is defined by $ \Phi_k(x) = \big[ k(c_1,x_{v(c_1)}),\ldots, k(c_N,x_{v(c_N)})\big]^\top$ where $c_m$, $m=1,\ldots, N$, are all the image segments in the training set, $v(c_m)$ is the position of the character $c_m$ in the word, and $k(c_m,x_{v(c_m)}) = 0$ if $v(c_m)>q$.
-For the output space, the feature map $\Phi_l(y)$ associated to an output string $y = y_1,\ldots,y_q$ is a $26p$-dimensional vector defined by $\Phi_l(y) = \big[ \phi_l(y_1),\ ldots,\phi_l(y_q),0,\ldots,0\big]^\top$, where $p$ is the maximum length of a sequence of images in the training set, and $\phi_l(y_j), 1\leqslant j \leqslant q,$ is a 26-dimensional vector whose components are all zero except from the entry of index $y_j$.
+Table~\ref{tableresults2} (right) reports the results of our experiments.
+The performance is measured as the percentage number of word characters correctly recognized (WRC).
+We compare our approach with a constrained regression version of Cortes's KDE formulation~\citep{Cortes-KDE-2007} and Max-Margin Markov Networks (M$^3$Ns)~\citep{Taska-2003}.
+Results for these two methods are reported from~\citep{Cortes-KDE-2007}.
+We use exactly the same experimental setup described in~\citep{Cortes-KDE-2007} to evaluate our operator-valued KDE approach.
+More precisely, we use \textbf{1)} a $10$-fold cross validation on the $6,877$ words of the dataset, training with a single fold (688 words) and testing on the remainder, \textbf{2)} a polynomial kernel of third degree on the image characters, \textbf{3)} the same input and output feature maps.
+The feature map associated to an input sequence of images $x=x_1 \ldots x_q$ is defined by $ \Phi_k(x) = \big[ k(c_1,x_{v(c_1)}),\ldots, k(c_N,x_{v(c_N)})\big]^\top$, where $c_m$, $m=1,\ldots, N$, are all the image segments in the training set, $v(c_m)$ is the position of the character $c_m$ in the word, and $k(c_m,x_{v(c_m)}) = 0$ if $v(c_m)>q$.
+For the output space, the feature map $\Phi_l(y)$ associated to an output string $y = y_1,\ldots,y_q$ is a $26p$-dimensional vector defined by $\Phi_l(y)= \big[ \phi_l(y_1),\ldots,\phi_l(y_q),0,\ldots,0\big]^\top$, where $p$ is the maximum length of a sequence of images in the training set, and $\phi_l(y_j), 1\leqslant j \leqslant q,$ is a 26-dimensional vector whose components are all zero except for the entry of index $y_j$.
 With this output feature space, the pre-image is easily computed since each position can be obtained separately.
 Note that this occurs since with the OCR dataset a one-to-one mapping of images to characters is provided.

-Experiments on OCR task support the results obtained in the image reconstruction problem.
-The covariance based operator-valued kernel operates on the output space and encodes the interactions between the outputs without any reference to the input space, while using the conditional covariance we consider also the effects of the input variables which allow to improve performance.
+Experiments on the OCR task support the results obtained in the image reconstruction of Sec.~\ref{ssec:IR}.
+While covariance based operator-valued KDE achieved better (but comparable) results than the existing state-of-the-art methods, conditional covariance operator-valued KDE outperformed all the other algorithms.